 Yates next pointed to a shorter shanked bit with a rubber mouthpiece seen frequently in the world of English riding.

 “This is an English bit but this bit will straighten a horse up a lot,” said Yates.
 “It will make them a lot more fluid in their turn instead of being too bendy to where it takes them so long to get around a barrel.”

 Another good tool for gaining straightness in the turn—if you need it—without getting a horse too rigid is a hackamore.

 “I have used this a lot,” Yates said.

 “I also like a combination,” she said.
 “If you have a horse that wants to root, you can put a little noseband on and you can get a little more respect where they’ll set and turn a little easier.”

-For more extensive training tips with Kelly Yates and other knowledgable professionals, check out BarrelRacing.com.
+For more extensive training tips with Kelly Yates and other top trainers, check out BarrelRacing.com.